Sumud Nusantara: Malaysia

 The Malaysian government stated their commitment to help all Sumud Nusantara and GSF participants who join the mission.
 Prime Minister Anwar Ibrahim is also the patron of Sumud Nusantara, and launched the flag-off for Sumud Nusantara at the Merdeka Square, Kuala Lumpur.

 Indonesia

-The Indonesia delegation, named the Indonesian Global Peace Convoy (IGPC), is a part of Sumud Nusantara and consists of 26 volunteers, activist, and journalists.
+The Indonesia delegation, named the Indonesian Global Peace Convoy (IGPC), is a part of Sumud Nusantara and consists of 26 volunteers, activists, and journalists.
 Deputy Foreign Minister, Anis Matta, expressed support for forms of activity towards Palestinian independence, including IGPC's activities.